REIKI and REFLEXOLOGY

 If you have long-term pain this treatment is for you!

 We specialize in chronic and repetitive strain issues, and without surgery or pharmaceutical toxins (aka: Pharmaceutical drugs)

-Reflexology is a therapy in which nerves (primarily in the feet, hands and ears) are stimulated by specific light to firm pressure techniques to stimulate circulation and changes in another part of the body and thereby improve health and reduce pain.
+Reflexology is a therapy in which we stimulate nerves (primarily in the feet, hands and ears) by specific light to firm pressure techniques to increase circulation and changes in another part of the body and thereby improve health and reduce pain.

-In some cases, it is to stimulate circulation and nerve action at the other end of the nerve association (for example, stimulating the kidney point will stimulate blood flow to the kidneys).
-In other cases, like with repetitive strain injuries, the proper treatment can "reset" the nervous system circuit breakers that control muscles, restoring normal muscle function.
+In some cases, it is to raise circulation and nerve action at the other end of the nerve association (for example, stimulating the kidney point will stimulate blood flow to the kidneys).
+In other cases, like with repetitive strain injuries, the proper treatment can “reset” the nervous system circuit breakers that control activation of muscles, restoring normal muscle function.

 How does it work?

-Nerve endings are embedded in the feet and hands that connect to the spinal cord and to various organs of the body creating "nerve associations."
-Stimulating these nerve endings helps promote relaxation, improve circulation, stimulate vital organs in the body and encourage the body's natural healing processes.
-Unlike conventional medicine, Reflexology works by stimulation through the body's nervous system, which is already trying to heal the problem.
+Nerve endings are embedded in the feet and hands that connect to the spinal cord and to various organs of the body creating “nerve associations.”
+When we stimulate these nerve endings it helps promote relaxation, improve circulation, stimulate vital organs in the body and encourage the body’s natural healing processes.
+Unlike conventional medicine, Reflexology works by collaboration through the body’s nervous system, which is already trying to heal the problem.